GenevieveBuckley/Checkers/docs/user_guide.md

 a 3D reconstruction for each tilt-series and identify the 6 coordinates (xStart, xStop, yStart, yStop, zStart, zStop) that define your area of interest.
-Checkers will automatically compute the values that must be given to the *newstack* command.
+Checkers will automatically compute the values that must be given to the `newstack` command.

-The *TS* and *TF* variables represent the names of the aligned tilt-series and tilt-angles, respectively.
+The `TS` and `TF` variables represent the names of the aligned tilt-series and tilt-angles, respectively.
 In Checkers, there is no assumption on what the extension of your files should be, this is why you need to provide the full filenames (except for the loop number).
-The tilt-series must be already aligned, and it can have any file extension (.*ali*, .*st*, .*mrc*, .*thisishowiliketonamemyfiles*, etc.) as long as it is a file in the MRC format.
+The tilt-series must be already aligned, and it can have any file extension (`.ali`, `.st`, `.mrc`, `.thisishowiliketonamemyfiles`, etc.) as long as it is a file in the MRC format.
 The same goes for the tilt-angle file, it just needs to be a single-column text file containing as many rows as images contained in the tilt-series file, this convention is used by many reconstruction algorithms (e.g. IMOD, Tomo3D).
-The convention we use in the *Checkers.sh* file on GitHub is *.ali* and *.rawtlt* for the aligned tilt-series and the tilt file, respectively; however, you can change it to match your naming convention.
+The convention we use in the `Checkers.sh` file on GitHub is `.ali` and `.rawtlt` for the aligned tilt-series and the tilt file, respectively; however, you can change it to match your naming convention.

-Checkers automatically copies the *data* from the *data* *directory* to the *computing directory*.
+Checkers automatically copies the *data* from the *data directory* to the `computing directory`.
 At the end of the script, it will also move the final results to your *data directory*.
-A sub-folder *TS_001* is also created and all intermediate steps will be written inside it, and eventually deleted.
+A sub-folder `TS_001` is also created and all intermediate steps will be written inside it, and eventually deleted.

-> For better referencing the different computing steps performed in
-> Checkers, we have numbered them from **01** to **10** in the
-> *Checkers.sh* bash script.
-You might have to change some of the
-> commands if you want to do things slightly differently than us, and we
-> will let you know where to make those changes using the command
-> numbers.
-Note that these numbers do not correspond to the step numbers
-> described in the original publication of Checkers.
+For better referencing the different computing steps performed in Checkers, we have numbered them from **01** to **10** in the `Checkers.sh` bash script.
+You might have to change some of the commands if you want to do things slightly differently than us, and we will let you know where to make those changes using the command numbers.
+Note that these numbers do not correspond to the step numbers described in the original publication of Checkers.

+#### Command 01
-Command **01**: This command starts the *splitPixels.m* MATLAB script (no GUI displayed) which takes the input data and splits it into two halved datasets.
+**Command 01**: This command starts the *splitPixels.m* MATLAB script (no GUI displayed) which takes the input data and splits it into two halved datasets.
 To be able to run this script, the MATLAB file *splitPixels.m* must be in your *computing directory*, otherwise, MATLAB